Children's Immunisation Schedule

 Children’s Flu vaccination

 As per previous years 2 and 3 year olds will be offered a flu vaccine at their surgery.
-Those eligible will need to have been born on or after 1/09/2013 but before 31/08/2015.

 These links all come from trusted resources but if you are unsure about these or any other medical matters please contact your doctor or pharmacist for advice